 Schools in the Greater Chandler Area

-U.S. News and World Report lists 17 colleges or universities within a 30-mile radius of central Chandler.
-These include the main ASU campus in Tempe and many schools in Phoenix, including Arizona Christian University, Everest College and Grand Canyon University.
+U.S. News & World Report lists 17 colleges or universities within a 30-mile radius of central Chandler.
+These include the main ASU campus in Tempe and many schools in Phoenix, including Arizona Christian University, and Grand Canyon University.
 American Indian College of the Assemblies of God, in Phoenix, is the only accredited Pentecostal college with a focus on Native Americans, according to its website.
 Aspiring architects might consider the Frank Lloyd Wright School of Architecture in Scottsdale, while those who want to enter the aerospace industry can investigate the Embry-Riddle Aeronautical University in Prescott.
 With all these options, it can be hard to narrow down what school could work for you.
 Be sure to take a look at our handy list of colleges and universities in Chandler to see if it can help you make a decision.